Updated May 17, 2023

 Working with SQL

-As we know this is a querying language, and it deals with the data stored in the back end.
+As we know, this is a querying language, and it deals with the data stored in the back end.
 Hence the interface is not so interesting.
 One won’t get UI to play with colors and designs.
 There are just tables with columns and rows.
 But if data really interests you, then SQL is the language you must learn.
-Working with SQL you get to play with data, join tables and performance tuning.
+Working with SQL, you get to play with data, join tables and perform tuning.
 You can write some procedures and transactions to perform analysis tasks and also schedule a job using SQL.